PiInTheSky/pits/README.md

 ## RTTY through LoRa ##

 To understand the settings, first take note that PITS has a concept of "radio channels" where a channel is a particular radio transmitter not mode (RTTY or LoRa).
 We are using one of the LoRa devices (channels) to transmit RTTY.
 So our settings are associated with the particular LoRa module (in CE0 or CE1 position).
-Essentially we are overriding the normal LoRa functionality by telling the software to transmitt RTTY as well as or instead of the LoRa packets.
+Essentially we are overriding the normal LoRa functionality by telling the software to transmit RTTY as well as or instead of the LoRa packets.

 These are the new settings (shown for channel 0)